 Candidates that were denied admission into the ATEP will have the opportunity and may be encouraged to re-apply.
 The reapplication process includes completing an additional 75 hours of observation, submitting an updated formal application and achieving the minimum rank score required for admittance.

 ATEP Application Admission Forms

-Student will need to complete and return the following ATEp Application forms to the Director on or prior to the April 1, due date.
+Student will need to complete the online ATEP Application on or prior to the April 1, due date.

 1. Application Check List - SEE ATEP DIRECTOR FOR OFFICIAL FORM